GFW Technical Review 06 – HTTPS Censorship

 Closing Thoughts

-As the Internet has shifted toward encryption and HTTPS, GFW faces significant challenges.
-Classic DPI methodologies have become increasingly ineffective.
-For now, the presence of plaintext SNI and the decline of domain fronting mean that GFW can still effectively censor HTTPS traffic.
-But the long-term trend toward ECH may fundamentally alter this dynamic.
-The rise of HTTPS has also created new opportunities for circumvention technologies.
-Rather than relying on “looks like nothing” protocols like Shadowsocks, newer protocols have emerged that disguise themselves as legitimate HTTPS traffic, making fingerprinting even more difficult for GFW.
-We will explore how this cat-and-mouse game continues to evolve in future posts.
+As the Internet has shifted toward encryption, classic DPI has lost much of its edge.
+For now, plaintext SNI and the decline of domain fronting let the GFW continue to censor HTTPS traffic effectively.
+But the long-term trend toward ECH may fundamentally change that.
+The rise of HTTPS has also opened new avenues for circumvention.
+Rather than relying on “looks like nothing” protocols like Shadowsocks, newer protocols disguise themselves as legitimate HTTPS traffic, making fingerprinting even harder for the GFW.
+Later posts trace how this cat-and-mouse game continues to evolve.

 References